 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

-develop skills in comparing institutions and practices
+4. Develop skills in comparing institutions and practices;

-and enhance skills in applying research findings within a policy environment
+6. Enhance skills in applying research findings within a policy environment

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills